Sylvain-Bugat/RundeckMonitor/README.md

 # RundeckMonitor

-System tray icon tools that indicates failed rundeck jobs and jobs running for a too long time.
+Rundeck monitor is a system tray icon tools that indicates failed and long execution on a rundeck instance.

 ![RundeckMonitor screenshot](Screenshot.png)